Murder of Alika Ogorchukwu: Background

 Ogorchukwu was a 39-year worker living in Civitanova Marche, in northern Italy.
 Originally from Nigeria, he had lived in Italy for over a decade and began working as a street vendor after a bicycle accident left him disabled and he was unable to find other work.
 He was married and a father.

 Incident and investigations

 On 29 July, Ogorchukwu was assaulted in broad daylight as he was working.
-Over the course of the following minutes, the attacker beat Ogorchukwu to death using Ogorchukwu's crutch in front of several onlookers, who did not intervene.
-Some of the onlookers, however, recorded videos of the attack using their phones.
+Over the course of the following minutes, the attacker beat Ogorchukwu to death using Ogorchukwu's crutch.

 On 30 July, Filippo Claudio Giuseppe Ferlazzo, a 32-year old Italian man, was arrested on charges of having murdered Ogorchukwu and having stolen Ogorchukwu's phone.
 Police stated that they believe Ferlazzo attacked Ogorchukwu after he had asked Ferlazzo's girlfriend to buy a handkerchief and said that they would not be investigating racial hatred as a motivator for the attack.
 Ferlazzo's girlfriend later told the media that she had not felt bothered by Ogorchukwu.